igor725/cs-web/README.md

 There are three tabs:
 * Home - here you can get basic information about your server (such as software version, RAM usage, online players, uptime, list of the loaded worlds, kick/ban/op/de-op any player)
 * Terminal - on this tab you can execute any server commands and read the latest logs
-* Plugin manager - allows you to control loaded plugins or scripts (with cs-lua installed).
+* Plugin manager - allows you to control loaded plugins or scripts (with cs-lua installed)

 # Installation

-Since [cserver v0.7.0](https://github.com/igor725/cserver/releases/tag/v0.7.0) (not yet released), this plugin is the part of default plugins set.
+Since [cserver v0.7.0](https://github.com/igor725/cserver/releases/tag/v0.7.0), this plugin is the part of default plugins set.
 All you need to do is download this release, run the server, and configure WebAdmin as you need.

 # Dependicies